AnyPcc: Compressing Any Point Cloud with a Single Universal Model: Method

 \subsection{Universal Context Model}

-\paragraph{Design Insight.} Our Universal Context Model (UCM) is designed to overcome a fundamental limitation in prior art: the trade-off between performance on dense versus sparse point clouds.
-Spatial context models~\cite{sparsepcgc} excel on dense data but falter in sparse regions, whereas channel-wise models~\cite{you2025reno} are sparsity-robust but underutilize inter-voxel dependencies in dense areas.
-To resolve this, the UCM introduces a synergistic fusion of spatial and channel-wise context partitioning, creating a model that is robust across the entire density spectrum, as shown in Figure \ref{fig:context} and \ref{fig:anypcc}.
+\paragraph{Design Insight.} The task of point cloud geometry compression can be viewed as predicting occupancy probabilities, where a more accurate model yields a shorter bitstream by arithmetic coding.
+While prior work has leveraged priors effectively, it has focused exclusively on fine-grained information.
+While spatial context models~\cite{sparsepcgc,unipcgc} focus on the voxel scale and channel-wise context models~\cite{you2025reno} on the occupancy code scale, they share a fundamental limitation.
+Both overlook the coarse-grained structural context available from the spatial relationships between the occupancy codes themselves.
+Our UCM resolves this by introducing a synergistic partitioning scheme that is the first to simultaneously model fine-grained dependencies via channel grouping and coarse-grained context via spatial grouping.
+This unified approach creates a model robust across the entire density spectrum, as shown in Figure~\ref{fig:context} and~\ref{fig:anypcc}.

-This spatio-channel design is grounded in two theoretical principles, which we prove in \suppl.
+Our spatio-channel design is grounded in two theoretical principles, which we prove in \suppl~\ref{sec:suppl_proofs}.
 We first establish that modeling on 8-bit occupancy code channels is information-theoretically equivalent to modeling on the corresponding $2\times2\times2$ voxel block (Theorem 1).
-We then prove that this approach provides a significant receptive field advantage: a convolution with a kernel of size $k$ on the occupancy codes is equivalent to using a kernel of size $2k$ on the voxel space, which is crucial for capturing context in sparse data (Theorem 2).

-Leveraging these principles, the UCM's coarse-to-fine framework is \textbf{two-fold}: it operates across a multi-scale hierarchy for prediction and also follows a coarse-to-fine predictive path (intra-scale) within each level.
-Critically, this process must be distinguished from image context models \cite{he2021checkerboard,he2022elic,jiang2023mlic}.
-Although the context grouping appears similar, it fundamentally operates on geometric occupancy codes, thereby creating a coarse-to-fine geometric partitioning rather than modeling a latent space.
-This dual design ensures robust, density-adaptive prediction across all conditions, as detailed in Figure~\ref{fig:ucm}.
-(More in \suppl)
+We then prove this provides a significant receptive field advantage crucial for sparse data (Theorem 2).
+Leveraging these principles, the UCM employs a hierarchical framework over a multi-scale occupancy code representation.
+The prediction proceeds scale-by-scale, from coarse to fine, where the context at each scale is drawn from three sources: the occupancy codes of the parent scale, fine-grained channel-wise priors, and coarse-grained spatial priors.
+Critically, unlike in image models~\cite{he2021checkerboard,he2022elic,jiang2023mlic}, our context grouping operates directly on geometric occupancy codes instead of a latent space, creating a true coarse-to-fine geometric partitioning.
+This design ensures robust prediction, as detailed in Figure~\ref{fig:ucm}.
+(More in \suppl~\ref{sec:lossless_compression})